VOLTTRON/volttron/docs/source/devguides/agent_development/Message-Debugging.rst

 Database Administration
 ~~~~~~~~~~~~~~~~~~~~~~~

+The Message Debugger Agent stores message data in a SQLite database's DebugMessage,
+DebugMessageExchange and DebugSession tables.
+If the database isn't present already
+when the Agent is started, it is created automatically.

+The SQLite database can consume a lot of disk space in a relatively short time,
+so the Message Viewer has command-line options that recover that space by
+deleting the database or by deleting all messages belonging to a given debug session.

 The ``delete_session <session_id>`` command deletes the database's DebugSession row
 with the indicated ID, and also deletes all DebugMessage and DebugMessageExchange rows
 with that session ID.
-This can be a good way to recover disk space when a given debug
-session is obsolete.
-The delete_session command in the following example deletes the
+In the following example, ``delete_session`` deletes the 60,000
-60,000 DebugMessages captured during a 20-minute period as session 6:
+DebugMessages that were captured during a 20-minute period as session 6:
 ::

     Viewer> list_sessions